Home Energy Plan FAQ

 - After your data is received by Natural Resources Canada (up to two weeks), you’ll be invited to login to homeenergyplan.ca (a secure portal) where you can:

-- What is an EnerGuide Home Energy Evaluation?
+What is an EnerGuide Home Energy Evaluation?
+Toggle content

-- It’s an assessment of your home in terms of energy consumed with recommendations for areas of improvement.
-The home is assessed from the attic to the basement and then modeled in a specialized software to understand exactly how much energy you use and how much you can save with upgrades, repairs and renovations.
+- It’s an assessment of your home's energy consumption with recommendations for areas of improvement.
+The home is assessed from the attic to the basement and then modelled in a specialized software to understand exactly how much energy you use and how much you can save with upgrades, repairs and renovations.

 - EnerGuide is a Natural Resources Canada (NRCan) program and they license Energy Advisors who prove their energy and building science expertise through rigorous testing.
-Find out more information about the EnerGuide energy efficiency home evaluations.
+Find out more information about the EnerGuide Home Energy Evaluations.

-- Energy Advisors are energy and building science experts that complete rigorous testing to be licensed by NRCan to be able to provide the EnerGuide Home Energy Evaluation.
+- Energy Advisors are energy and building science experts who complete rigorous testing to be licensed by NRCan in order to provide the EnerGuide Home Energy Evaluation.

 - Most home improvements that result in the reduction of energy consumption of your home are eligible for a rebate.

-- Some of these improvements are commonly recommended by Energy Advisors and the savings can easily be calculated, therefore a participating contractor can submit for a rebate on your behalf.
+- Some of these improvements are commonly recommended by Energy Advisors and the savings can easily be calculated.

-- Homeowners and landlords can complete Common Upgrades utilizing registered contractors which include:
+- Homeowners and landlords can complete common upgrades utilizing participating contractors which include: